grettke/org-utf-to-xetex/README.md

 * You are not a LaTeX and XeTeX user but you are willing to set up Org-Mode for both and get very comfortable with them
 * You are already a LaTeX and XeTeX user and have already set up Org-Mode for both.
-You _very_ comfortable with both.
+You are _very_ comfortable with both.

 This guide is written for experienced Org-Mode, LaTeX, and XeTeX users.
 If you aren't yet then please know that: